|

 Niccolo Machiavelli | Beliefs, Books, The Prince, Philosophy ...

-Niccolò Machiavelli (born May 3, 1469, Florence [Italy]—died June 21, 1527, Florence) was an Italian Renaissance political philosopher and statesman, secretary of the Florentine republic, whose most famous work, The Prince (Il Principe), brought him a reputation as an atheist and an immoral cynic.
+Niccolo Machiavelli, Italian Renaissance political philosopher, statesman, and secretary of the Florentine republic.
+His most famous work is The Prince (Il Principe), which brought him a reputation as an atheist and an immoral cynic.

 In 1513, after being expelled from political service with the takeover of Florence by the Medici family, Machiavelli penned his outline of what makes an effective leader in The Prince.